apple/coremltools/docs-guides/_sources/source/stateful-models.md

 ![Stateful model](images/stateful-model-accum.png)

-Using stateful models in Core ML is convenient because it simplifies your code, and it leaves the decision on how to update the state to the model runtime, which maybe more efficient.
+Using stateful models in Core ML is convenient because it simplifies your code, and it leaves the decision of how to update the state to the model runtime, which may be more efficient.

 State inputs show up alongside the usual model inputs in the Xcode UI as shown in the snapshot below.